The links below take you to sections within this document

 Some Useful Backup Parameters

-Controlling the amount of data going to the TSM scheduling and error logs
+Controlling the amount of data going to the Spectrum Protect scheduling and error logs

-The DMSMSCHED.log and the DSMERROR.log are usually the first point of call when investigating problems.
+The dsmsched.log and the dsmerror.log are usually the first point of call when investigating problems.
 They are usually found in the CLIENT/BA/ or BACLIENT/ directory.
-TSM will update both these files every time it runs a scheduled backup and will record every backed up file.
+IBM Spectrum Protect will update both these files every time it runs a scheduled backup and will record every backed up file.
 The problem is that if they are not controlled, the logs will quickly become too big to manage.

 You have two parameters in your dsm.opt file that control the data held in these files, schedlogretention and errorlogretention.
 The default values are schedlogretention N and errorlogretention N, which means never prune the logs.
 Other options are